molnartimi/jitsi-meet/sonrisa-README.md

 Currently building the application is not supported on Windows.
 For being able to build jitsi-SDK on Windows we created a docker container so the build process can be executed inside the container.

-You have two options to use the docker container:
+You have two options to use the docker container.
+It can be started by using docker-compose or you can build and start the container by using the docker command line interface.
+Both will end up with the same docker container, choose based on your personal preference.

 ###### Using docker-compose
 First of you need to set the absolute path of the jitsi-meet workspace in the .env file.
+(If you want to change the path of the targeted maven repository, you can also do that in the .env file.)
 Then for using the docker container for building the SDK please do the followings:
 ```
 $ cd jitsi-meet